CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 ### 2.5.
 Create a ReadMe file:

-Create a text file labeled \"readMe\" with the following information:
+Create a text file labeled \"ReadMe\" with the following information:

 -   How you obtained, organized, and labeled your dataset.

 -   How to reuse the data, such as which apps can analyze the data.

--   The inventory (see step 2.6) may be included as part of the readme file.
+-   The inventory (see Step 2.6) may be included as part of the ReadMe file.

--   Examples of good readme files:
+-   Examples of good ReadMe files:

        -   <http://datacommons.cyverse.org/browse/iplant/home/shared/commons_repo/curated/Carolyn_Lawrence_Dill_G2F_Mar_2017/_readme.txt>
         -   <http://datacommons.cyverse.org/browse/iplant/home/shared/commons_repo/curated/Liang_Schnable_UNLPlantVision_2017/readMe.txt>